HomeDashboard

 By using the selection box on the left, you can also explore the net import position of other refined products and crude oil.
 The Netherlands and the EU have a gasoline production surplus.
 Countries in North and South America and in Africa import these products from Europe, specifically from Amsterdam.
 You can see this by selecting ‘Gasoline’ from the list.

-By far the largest part of all energy in the Dutch energy system is intended for throughput.
 Only one quarter of all energy flows in the Netherlands is intended for domestic consumption; three quarters are intended for export.
 This is mainly because of the large refining and chemical sectors, storage capacity and trade.
 In this respect, the Netherlands has a unique position among other EU countries.
-What is more, the Netherlands has an extensive pipeline infrastructure that connects its refineries with airports and neighbouring countries.
+What is more, the Netherlands has extensive pipeline infrastructure that connects its refineries with airports and neighbouring countries.

-As the largest gasoline port in the world, Amsterdam is a leading player in the oil market, with many tank storage terminals and substantial capacity for blending products in accordance with the right export specifications.
-The Netherlands also has a large oil storage sector.
 The total storage capacity for crude oil and refined products in the Netherlands is around 39 million m3.
 The port of Rotterdam is Europe’s largest port, the 10th largest container port in the world and among the world’s top three bunkering ports.

-The aforementioned throughput is made transparent in the interactive Sankey diagram of the total Dutch energy balance.
+The aforementioned transit function is made visible in the interactive Sankey diagram of the total Dutch energy balance.
 The colours represent the individual energy carriers.
 The thickness of each flow is proportional to the actual energy quantity.
 A Sankey diagram is read from left to right, with an ‘import’ flow on the left and an ‘export’ flow on the right.
 The diagram also includes a flow of domestic ‘production’ of energy carriers (primarily natural gas) and a ‘final consumption’ flow on the right.
 In accordance with the rules, international aviation and maritime bunkers are excluded from Dutch energy consumption and are therefore a separate outflow on the energy balance.

-The Dutch economy is energy intensive.
-Refined products make up the largest part of final energy consumption in the Netherlands.
 If the supplies to the international aviation and maritime bunkers are included as well, the share of refined products is even larger than that of all other energy carriers added together.
 In 2023, 44% of final energy consumption in the Netherlands consisted of crude oil and refined products.
 This is exclusive of international aviation and maritime bunkers.
 Including these bunker fuels, this figure would be 56%.

 The difference between energetic and non-energetic use of energy carriers is the deployment and application of these carriers.
 Energetic use concerns the conversion of energy carriers because of their energy content, into for instance movement, heat or light.
 Examples include the propulsion of trains and aircraft, the heating of homes and offices and the lighting of streets and greenhouses.
 Non-energetic use concerns the use of energy carriers as a raw material in, among others, the chemical industry, for instance plastics for cosmetics, nappies, PET bottles, building and insulation materials, medical aids and protective equipment and clothing.